canonical/launchpad-manual/explanation/engineering-overview-translations.rst

 -  A \`POTranslation\` holds the text of a translated string;
    \`TranslationMessage\` refers to it (once for every plural form in the language).
--  A \`TranslationGroup\` is an organizational structure for managing translations.
+-  A \`TranslationGroup\` is an organisational structure for managing translations.
 -  A \`Translator\` is an entry in a \`TranslationGroup\` saying who is responsible for a particular \`Language`.